Fire in the Earth System

 Key research groups

-NCEO’s work on landscape fire and its impacts is primarily located within King’s College London, and the universities of Leicester, Leeds and Edinburgh.
+NCEO’s work on landscape fire and its impacts is primarily located within King’s College Earth Observation and Wildfire Research Group, and the universities of Leicester, Leeds and Edinburgh.

 In the UK some of our key collaborators are the Leverhulme Centre for Wildfire, Environment and Society; ECMWF for whom we have led the development of the Global Fire Assimilation System, and CEH who are developing improved global fire models.